kendryte/kendryte-doc-freertos-programming-guide/en/SCCB.md

-# 串行摄像机控制总线 (SCCB)
+# SCCB

 ## Overview

-SCCB 是一种串行摄像机控制总线。
+Serial Camera Control Bus (SCCB) interface.
+The SCCB protocol is very similar to the I²C protocol.

 ## Features

-SCCB 模块具有以下功能:

-- 独立的 SCCB 设备封装外设相关参数
-- 自动处理多设备总线争用
+The SCCB module has the following features:

+- Independently packaged peripheral related parameters
+- Automatic processing of multi-device bus contention

 ## API